Drake's core library has 3 big parts:

 contextto simulate by updating parameters such as integral continuous state derivatives, compute discrete state updates, allocates the various outputs of a

 Drake incorporates famous and useful optimization tools, for example, Gurobi, SNOPT, IPOPT, SCS, MOSEK.
 These tools help to solve mathematical problems in robotics, such as motion planning and control.

-Multibody means multiple rigid bodies connected in a tree structure.
+Multibody means multiple rigid bodies connected in an articulated structure.
 The root

 diagramthat contains a unique

-MultibodyPlantinternally uses rigid body tree algorithms to compute the robot kinematics, dynamics, jacobian, etc.
+MultibodyPlantinternally uses rigid body tree algorithms to compute the robot's kinematics, dynamics, jacobian, etc.

 system.
 So it has input/output ports that could be connected to other systems like controllers and visualizers.

 A convenient technique to compute Derivative.
 Computing Integral is trivial and computing Derivative is non-trivial.
 AutoDiff is a good solution that Eigen provides to solve the derivative.

 LCM is a multi-process communication tool.
 LCM is everywhere in Drake.
 It serves as the bridge between system ports, so all the communications between systems are transported using LCM, which can be inspected by LCM spy tool.

 A handy tool that parses XML files, enables Drake to parse URDF and SDF, thus creating